-A Risk and Audit Committee was put in place in September 2019 and scrutinises risk management and governance as well as informing the internal scrutiny programme of work.
+A Risk and Audit Committee scrutinises risk management and governance as well as informing the internal scrutiny programme of work.
 The committee also reviews the annual accounts.

 The Remuneration & HR Committee reviews HR matters and considers remuneration proposals for members of staff across the Trust.
 The committee maintains oversight of the appraisal system, remuneration of employees and approves staffing structures.